dev-eranda/mern-auth-techniques/README.md

 <hr />

 ## Project Backgroud and Overview
-Focused on mastering back-end and full-stack development, this secure authentication application was built using the MERN stack.
-The project emphasizes best practices in API security, scalable architecture, and database management, while also incorporating advanced testing techniques to ensure reliability.
+This repository focuses on back-end and full-stack development using the MERN stack.
+It highlights API security, scalable architecture, and database management, while also implementing advanced 2FA authentication using email OTP
 <hr />

 ## Project Goals
 The main objectives of this application are to:

-1. Implementing JWT-based authentication for securing API endpoints and managing user sessions.
+1. Implemented JWT authentication to secure API endpoints and manage sessions
-2. Developing a scalable architecture using modular coding patterns with Node.js and Express.js.
+2. Built a scalable architecture with modular code using Node.js and Express.js
-3. Leveraging MongoDB as the primary database for efficient and flexible data storage.
+3. Used MongoDB for efficient and flexible data storage
-4. Integrating frontend authentication workflows using React.js to deliver a seamless user experience.
+4. Integrated frontend authentication in React.js for a smooth user experience
 <hr />

 ## Technical Details